Incandescent light bulb: Carbon filament and vacuum

 On 4 March 1880, just five months after Edison's light bulb, Alessandro Cruto developed a process to create thin carbon filaments by heating thin platinum filaments in the presence of gaseous ethyl alcohol to coat them with pure graphite, and then sublimating the platinum at high temperatures.
 In 1882 at the Munich Electrical Exhibition in Bavaria, Germany Cruto demonstrated bulbs that were more efficient than Edison's and produced a better, whiter light.

-Lewis Latimer, employed at the time by Edison, developed an improved method of heat-treating carbon filaments which reduced breakage and allowed them to be molded into novel shapes, such as the characteristic "M" shape of Maxim filaments.
+Lewis Latimer, employed at the time by the United States Electric Lighting Company, developed an improved method of heat-treating carbon filaments which reduced breakage and allowed them to be molded into novel shapes, such as the characteristic "M" shape of Maxim filaments.
 On 17 January 1882, Latimer received a patent for the "Process of Manufacturing Carbons", an improved method for the production of light bulb filaments, which was purchased by the United States Electric Light Company.
 Latimer patented other improvements such as a better way of attaching filaments to their wire supports.

-In Britain, the Edison and Swan companies merged into the Edison and Swan United Electric Company (later known as Ediswan, and ultimately incorporated into Thorn Lighting Ltd).
-Edison was initially against this combination, but Edison was eventually forced to cooperate and the merger was made.
+In Britain, the Edison and Swan companies merged into the Edison and Swan United Electric Company (later known as Ediswan, and ultimately incorporated into Thorn Lighting Limited).
+Edison was initially against this combination, but he was eventually forced to cooperate and the merger was made.
 Eventually, Edison acquired all of Swan's interest in the company.
 Swan sold his US patent rights to the Brush Electric Company in June 1882.